 Adults 21 years old and older are allowed to possess up to one ounce of marijuana.
 Medicinal marijuana patients will continue to operate under its ruling, separate from H. 511.
 These patients are allowed to possess up to two ounces of usable cannabis.

-Vermont marijuana laws do not currently allow for the commercial sales of cannabis in the state unless the person is a medical marijuana cardholder.
+Commercial sales of adult-use cannabis have not yet begun in the state, however medical dispensaries are open.
 In this case, medical patients can purchase what amounts to two ounces of marijuana products.
 Where to Buy

 Despite the passing of H. 511, Vermont's cannabis program will continue to serve the state's 5,000+ medicinal patients without any interruption.